senkuthegreat/Activities/docs/v1/guide/metadata.md

 5. **Follow semantic versioning**: Use the MAJOR.MINOR.PATCH format for versioning.
 6. **Keep settings simple**: Only add settings that are useful for users.
 7. **Test your regular expressions**: Make sure your regular expressions correctly match the URLs you want to support.
+8. **Follow the guidelines**: Make sure your metadata follows our [Guidelines](/v1/guide/guidelines#metadata-requirements) for service naming, tags, and other requirements.

 ## Next Steps